betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 Thanks to: SpencerGraffunder

-## 16. Keep i-term at zero for fixed wings at zero throttle

-Improves handling of fixed wings when throttle is zero, by maintaining iTerm even if throttle is at zero, for example while gliding in to land.

-Thanks to: Limonspb

-## 17. Blackbox and logging updates
+## 18. Blackbox and logging updates

 Un-filtered gyro and RPM data are now logged by default.
 Enabling the `gyro_scaled` debug isn't needed any more for basic spectral analysis of pre- and post- filter noise in Blackbox Log Explorer.
 The latest version of PID Toolbox can read this un-filtered gyro directly, but if you're using software that expects `gyro_scaled` as usual.